Ranelagh Medical & Dental 22-26 Sandyford Rd., Ranelagh, D6

 clearer images of the anatomy being looked at.

 No. Ultrasound scans do not use radiation to obtain images and is considered to be very safe.

 Yes.
 A family member or friend may be with you during the scan.

 The consultant radiologist will read your ultrasound scan.
-Your doctor will receive the results with 24 hours of your exam being completed
+Global’s promise is that your doctor will

 Request Your Scan

 We can organise a scan for you as long as your Doctor thinks it's necessary.
 Please ask your doctor for a

 referral letter before booking your scan.
 Unfortunately we cannot process your booking request without a referral